Leonardo Mancuso: Early career

 Born in Milan, Lombardy, Mancuso was a youth product of AC Milan.
 He was in the reserve B, or U-18 "Berretti" team, during the 2009–10 season.
 Mancuso was then promoted to become a member of the reserve "Primavera" during the 2010–11 season; however, he only made a handful of appearances.

 In mid-2011, he was transferred to Serie D (fifth division) team Pizzighettone for the 2011–12 season.
 On 5 July 2012, Lega Pro (third division) club Carrarese announced that they had signed Mancuso from Pizzighettone in a permanent deal.

 In July 2016, Mancuso sign with newly promoted Serie C (third division) club Sambenedettese.
 After a strong season, scoring 25 goals in 40 matches, he joined Pescara.
 On 31 January 2018, Mancuso joined Juventus, with Cristian Bunino moving in the opposite direction.
 Mancuso immediately returned to Pescara on an 18-month loan.

 Empoli

 On 13 July 2019, Mancuso signed for Serie B side Empoli.
 On 28 October 2020, Mancuso scored a hat-trick in Empoli's upset of Serie A side Benevento in the third round of the Coppa Italia.
 Less than two months later on 12 December, Mancuso scored four times in a 5–2 away victory over Virtus Entella in league action.

 Monza

-On 20 January 2022, Monza signed Mancuso on a two-year loan with obligation for purchase.
+On 20 January 2022, Monza signed Mancuso on a two-year loan with an obligation for purchase.
 Following Monza's Serie A promotion on 29 May 2022, Mancuso's obligation for purchase clause was triggered.